elioutikova/MATH110-Elementary-Statistics/docs/index.md

 ## Welcome

-- My name is ...
+- My name is Dr.L.
-- Office Hours:
+- Office Hours: all the time, any time
-- Textbook:
+- Textbook: don't have one yet

 ## Daily schedule: Fall 2018